 10. Answer all parts of the question

-If you want to get high marks on your IELTS speaking test, you need to make sure that you’re answering all parts of each question.
+If you want to get high marks on your IELTS speaking test, you must ensure you’re answering all parts of each question.
 It’s all too easy to start talking about one thing, then drift into another before finishing up your answer.

-Think about how you can show that you understand a topic rather than tell people what it is.
+Think about showing that you understand a topic rather than telling people what it is.
 Try asking yourself questions as if someone doesn’t know anything about the topic and using these answers as material in your answer.
-This makes sure that all of your ideas are covered while also keeping things concise and coherent!
+This ensures that all of your ideas are covered while keeping things concise and coherent!

 To successfully navigate your way through an IELTS speaking test, you must take every preparation step possible.
 These include researching and practicing key talking points, writing down keywords and phrases, keeping your notes organized and informative, and ultimately remaining calm at all times.